 Always talk with your doctor before you stop taking an antidepressant.
 Because these medicines affect brain chemistry, you can have side effects or slip back into depression if you stop taking the medicine all at once.
 Always talk with your doctor before you quit, and follow the instructions on how to taper off your dose.

 Types of Antidepressants

 Several types of antidepressant medicines are available.
-The most commonly used antidepressants include fluoxetine (Prozac), citalopram (Celexa), bupropion (Wellbutrin), sertraline (Zoloft), and paroxetine (Paxil).
+The most commonly used antidepressants include fluoxetine (Prozac), citalopram (Celexa), bupropion (Wellbutrin), sertraline (Zoloft), and escitalopram (Lexapro).

-For any of these medicines, both the brand name (for example, Prozac) and the less expensive generic version (in this case, fluoxetine) are equally effective.
+For any of these medicines, both the brand name (for example, Lexapro) and the less expensive generic version (in this case, escitalopram) are equally effective.